ethancjackson/CS2212B-2017/docs/PROJECT.md

 [Past Projects](PASTPROJECTS.md) - For your reference.

-[Stage 0](STAGE0.md) - Due by midnight January 18th.
+[Stage 0](STAGE0.md) - Due by Midnight on Wednesday January 18th.
 Email team's submission to TA and Ethan.

+[Stage 1](STAGE1.md) - Due by Midnight on Friday February 10th.
+See page for submission details.